In-orbit timing calibration of the Insight-Hard X-ray Modulation Telescope: The timing system of Insight-HXMT

 where $M_{0}$ represents the MET time of the first GPS pulse in each hour.
-Then the MET time of an event can be converted into the terrestrial time (TT) value, which is the conventional time system used in X-ray astronomical FITS data.
+Then the MET time of an event can be converted into the terrestrial time (TT) value, which is the conventional time system used in the FITS file in X-ray astronomy.

 We examined the reliability and accuracy of the time assignment process both before and after the launch.
 We found that $\tau$ and $\dot{\tau}$ are enough to describe $S$ for HE and LE.
-But for ME, $\dddot{\tau}$ must be also included to describe the $S$.
+But for ME, $\ddot{\tau}$, and $\dddot{\tau}$ should be also included to describe the $S$.
 The nominal period ($\tau_{0}$) of the three payloads are \SI{2}{\micro\second}, \SI{6}{\micro\second}, and \SI{1}{\micro\second} for HE, ME, and LE respectively.
 The relative change ($R$) of $\tau$ can be described as,

 In Figure \ref{FIG:HEtimestep}, the evolution trends of $R$ for HE and LE are shown respectively.
 HE and LE both use HSTU provided by the satellite, so the evolution is almost the same.